LarsWiegers/youtube/README.md

 # youtube

 Main repository for the youtube channel.
+Will contain guidelines of how videos will be setup / scripts as for what to say.